uyllii/iSpindel-TCP-Server/INSTALL_en.md

 Otherwise just leave it as is.

 Then:
-Copy both iSpindle.py and ispindle-serv to the pi home directory.
+Copy both iSpindel.py and ispindel-serv to the pi home directory.
 The insserv package and its dependencies have to yet be installed, should you have chosen to skip Samba:

 	sudo apt-get install insserv